Bulletin Magazine: Winter 2025

 Membership

 We are the third largest medical royal college in the UK by membership.
-With 24,000 Fellows and Members, we represent the three specialties of anaesthesia, intensive care and pain medicine.
+With over 26,000 fellows and members, we represent the three specialties of anaesthesia, intensive care and pain medicine.

 Resources

-We keep our fellows and members up-to-date with the latest news from the College and speciality via the Bulletin magazine and regular newsletters as well as providing free access to key academic journals.
+We keep our fellows and members up-to-date with the latest news from the College and specialty via the Bulletin and regular newsletters as well as providing free access to key academic journals.

 Get involved

-Your College thrives because of its strong and active membership.
-As we are keen to involve you in our work to help shape future strategy, we've created numerous volunteering roles for fellows and members within the College.
+We thrive because of our strong and active membership.
+As we're keen to involve you in our work to help shape future strategy, we've created numerous volunteering roles for fellows and members within the College.

 Upcoming events

-Anaesthesia 2024 flagship conference will take place in Glasgow and online in May 2024for three days of what promises, to be a bigger, better, must-attend event for the specialty.
+Our Anaesthesia 2025 flagship conference will take place in Belfast and online in May 2025 for three days.